tls-attacker/We-Really-Need-to-Talk-About-Session-Tickets/README.md

 Several behaviors are pre-classified:

 - `A`: The modified ticket was accepted.
 The authenticity of the ticket was hence not verified (completely).
-- `\#`: The modified ticket was accepted, but keymaterial unknown to the scanner was used.
+- `#`: The modified ticket was accepted, but key material unknown to the scanner was used.
 That is, the server recovered some corrupted key material from the modified ticket.
-- `_`: The modified ticket was rejected and a normal handshake was performed. **This is the expected good behavior.** This should be the case if the authenticity of the ticket is properly ensured.
+- `_`: The modified ticket was rejected, and a normal handshake was performed. **This is the expected good behavior.** This should be the case if the authenticity of the ticket is properly ensured.
-- All other charachters are explained in the output.
+- All other characters are explained in the output.

 Further down is a subsection *Padding Oracle* which contains details stating at which position the oracle was found.
 This also includes the recovered plaintext, as well as what value was XOR-ed at which position to recover this value.